blueseph/cirrus/README.md

 # Cirrus
-Cirrus is a simple CLI tool for deploying and deleting CloudFormation stacks safely.
+Cirrus is a simple CLI tool to easily handle deploying and deleting CloudFormation stacks.
+Cirrus is primarily meant to be used while developing templates.

 _Cirrus is under development and there may be display errors.
-Please report any [issues](github.com/blueseph/cirrus/issues)_
+Please report any [issues](https://github.com/blueseph/cirrus/issues)_

 [![asciicast](https://asciinema.org/a/J98ZyQx1lhpV4Ok1UBksNdB1w.svg)](https://asciinema.org/a/J98ZyQx1lhpV4Ok1UBksNdB1w)

 ## Installation

 Cirrus is available for Windows, Mac, and Linux and the i386 and amd64 architectures.
-You'll find the binaries on the [release page](github.com/blueseph/cirrus/releases)
+You'll find the binaries on the [release page](https://github.com/blueseph/cirrus/releases)

 It's a [Go](https://golang.org/) binary and can be installed with: